matthewnicotra/matthewnicotra.github.io/about.md

 ![Matt Nicotra](/assets/img/mattnicotra.jpg)

 Matt and the rest of the [Nicotra Lab](http://www.nicotralab.org) study invertebrate allorecognition using *Hydractinia symbiolongicarpus* as a model system.
 The lab is also dedicated to helping new labs obtain and culture *Hydractinia*.

+Matt edited this file on March 22 at 10:52 am